radiodan/radiodan-client.js/docs/usage/players-playlists.md

 var player = radiodan.player.get('idOfPlayer');
 ```

-Everything a radiodan player plays is loaded via a playlist.
+Everything a Radiodan player plays is loaded via a playlist.
 You can add to an
 existing playlist, or load one you've made or found elsewhere.

 ### Adding content to a playlist